This post may contain affiliate links.

 We had an amazing time.
 It has been close to twelve years since the last time we visit Disney.
 We spent a total of $3125.26 for a six-day, five-night trip that the entire family will not soon forget.
 It could have easily cost us another $3500 if we didn’t take some of the above steps.
 We could have reduced our even more if we took further advantage of some of the travel hacks available or were more disciplined in our approach.

 If you are planning a trip to Disney soon, look up Brad’s step by step guide.
 Since we have visited by Disney and Universal Studios over the last two years.
 I must give you my unscientific opinion on the theme parks.
 Keep in mind my three teenagers are thrill seekers.
-Each park does some things better than the other, but in general, Disney is great for the younger crowd say 4-12 and Universal plays great to a bit older crowd say 8-18.
+Each park does some things better than the other, but in general, Disney is great for the younger crowd, say ages 4-12 and Universal plays great to a bit older crowd say 8-18.

 You won’t be disappointed in either park, just travel hack your way there to save a bunch of money.

 Which theme park is your favorite?
 What travel hack tip your best?